sudopla/devops_web_app/README.md

 You can automate the deployement of new releases using a CodePipeline define in the CloudFormation template [aws_ecs_cloudformation.yaml](aws_ecs_cloudformation.yaml)

 Every time that new code is pushed to the master branch of the repository, CodePipeline will start running automatically.
-First, CodeBuild creates the Docker image and push it to the ECR repository (these stpes are configured in the (buildspec.yml)[buildspec.yml] file.
+First, CodeBuild creates the Docker image and push it to the ECR repository (these stpes are configured in the [buildspec.yml](buildspec.yml) file.
 Then, CodePipeline will update the ECS service with a copy of the existing task definition but using the new container image.

+When you create the CloudFormation stack for this pipeline, enter the Github repository name and your account.

 <img src="img/screenshot_5.png" width="80%">